nebari-dev/nebari-docs/README.md

 Depending on where you are planning to deploy Nebari, you may need to set up credentials (e.g. for cloud deployment).
-Once all the necessary credentials are generated, Nebari can be installed and deployed in under 20 minutes!
+Once all the necessary credentials are generated, Nebari can be installed and deployed in roughly 30 minutes!

 See our [installation guide]() for a complete guide to intallation.